-From time to time, we are involved in lawsuits as well as subject to various legal proceedings, claims, threats of litigation, audits of royalty payments for licensed technology and investigations in the ordinary course of business, including claims of alleged infringement of third-party patents and other intellectual property rights, and commercial, employment, and other matters.
+From time to time, we are involved in lawsuits as well as subject to various legal proceedings, claims, threats of litigation, and investigations in the ordinary course of business, including claims of alleged infringement of third-party patents and other intellectual property rights, and commercial, employment, and other matters.
 While certain matters to which we are a party may specify the damages claimed, such claims may not represent reasonably possible losses.
 Given the inherent uncertainties of litigation, the ultimate outcome of these matters cannot be predicted at this time, nor can the amount of possible loss or range of loss, if any, be reasonably estimated.